 This Agreement shall be interpreted by and construed in accordance with the laws of the state of Wyoming, excluding, however, any conflict-of-laws rules and principles which would apply the law of another jurisdiction.

-Exhibits A, B, C, D, and E attached to this Agreement are incorporated into and made a part of this Agreement for all purposes.
+Exhibits A, B, C, D, E, F, and G attached to this Agreement are incorporated into and made a part of this Agreement for all purposes.

 The Parties have executed this Agreement in multiple counterparts effective as of the Effective Date.